gnosis/gp-v1-ui/README.md

 ## Testnet faucets

-In order to get testing tokens, read up the information here:
+In order to get testing tokens, read up on the information here:
 [faucet](./docs/faucet-info.md)